docker-archive/classicswarm/docs/install-manual.md

     a.
 Get the node IP addresses with the `ifconfig` command.

     b.
-Start a swarm container each using the following syntax:
+Start a Swarm container each using the following syntax:

         docker run -d swarm join --advertise=<node_ip>:2375 consul://<consul_ip>:8500